This section describes the mechanisms to start and stop the UnifyFS server processes within a job allocation.

 Here is an example of a valid stage-in manifest file:

-Data can also be transferred in/out of UnifyFS using one of two stand-alone applications.
+Data can also be transferred in/out of UnifyFS using the

-The stand-alone applications can be invoked at any time while the UnifyFS servers are up and responding to requests.
+The helper program can be invoked at any time while the UnifyFS servers are up and responding to requests.
 This allows for bringing in new input and/or transferring results out to be verified before the job terminates.

 $ srun -N 1 -n 1 unifyfs-stage $MY_MANIFEST_FILE